 So long as you purchase oil from a reputable supplier, it’s highly unlikely that any fresh fuel you receive is contaminated with water.

-The 5 main problems of not removing water from your oil tank
+The problems of not removing water from your oil tank

 1.Bad news bacteria